-The study's objective was to contribute to the understanding of forest carbon cycling by quantifying the amount of carbon in trees killed by two disturbance types, fires and bark beetles, in the western U.S. in recent decades.
-The authors combined existing spatial data sets of forest biomass, burn severity, and beetle-caused tree mortality to estimate the amount of aboveground and belowground carbon in killed trees across the region.
-More than 15% of the carbon in lodgepole pine and spruce/fir forest types appeared in trees that were killed by beetle outbreaks, whereas other forest types had 5-10% of the carbon in killed trees.
+The objective of this carbon stocks study by Hicke et al. was to contribute to the understanding of forest carbon cycling by quantifying the amount of carbon in trees fires and bark beetles, in the western U.S. By combining existing spatial data sets of forest biomass, burn severity, and beetle-caused tree mortality, the authors estimated the amount of aboveground and belowground carbon in killed trees across the region.
 LANDFIRE Existing Vegetation Types effectively delineated distinct vegetation types that are meaningful suitability indicators for MPB-caused tree mortality.
 Washington: Eastern Washington Forests "Whole Systems" Assessment